ijust-repo/Judge93/docs/api_doc.md

 APIs Usage
 ==========

+> In case url or method does not exist response status code will be **404**.
-> In all resources if response status code is **405** then the request url or method is invalid or you must login to use that resource.
+> In all resources if response status code is **405** then you must login to use that resource.

 User API